teq-niq/pingfed-automation/Setup.md

 <ins>Download the files as mentioned here into **"pingfed-automation\downloads"** folder.</ins>
 In command prompt/terminal navigate to pingfed-automation folder.
 **For convenience We will run all our commands from this location only.**
-Run ".\gradlew clean build" in command prompt.
+Run ".\gradlew clean build" in command prompt or "./gradlew clean build" in linux terminal.
 This might take some time on first run.
 <img width="420" alt="build" src="https://github.com/teq-niq/pingfed-automation/assets/14346578/2fcb1bd1-746e-4316-9801-f190c4274986">
 Wait for it to finish successfully.